 - 20% T1

 - 10% Tis (CIS)

 - 5% chance of progression

 - Based on patient characteristics, can be managed as T2 disease.

 Treatment of Bladder Cancer

-Once a urologist visualizes a suspicious appearing bladder lesion or bladder tumor during cystoscopy, bladder biopsy would be recommended which can be performed in the office or in the operating room.
+Once a urologist visualizes a suspicious appearing bladder lesion or bladder tumor during cystoscopy, a bladder biopsy would be recommended which can be performed in the office or in the operating room.
 If the procedure is performed in the operating room, the urologic surgeon may perform bladder cancer surgery to remove the bladder tumor and to obtain pathological tissue for biopsy.
 The procedure, TURBT (Transurethral resection of bladder tumor) can take 1-2 hours.
 If indicated, the urologist will administer mitomycin C in the bladder at the end of the procedure to minimize the risk of bladder carcinoma recurrence rate.

 Surgical Treatment Options for Bladder Cancer (Carcinoma):

-– TURBT – is a surgery for bladder cancer.
-It is both diagnostic and therapeutic procedure.
+– TURBT – is surgery for bladder cancer.
+It is both a diagnostic and therapeutic procedure.
 Stage 1 bladder tumors can be treated with TURBT.

-– intravesical administration of BCG is often recommended for high grade recurrent Ta, as well as T1 stage bladder cancer.
+– intravesical administration of BCG is often recommended for high-grade recurrent Ta, as well as T1 stage bladder cancer.

 – Radical Cystectomy which can be performed openly or robotically can be performed for T2, T3 and T4 stages of bladder cancer.
 Urinary tract reconstruction using the bowel can be performed.
 Neobladder, Studer T Pouch, or Ileal conduit are standard reconstructions after surgery for bladder cancer.